Revisiting Tree Isomorphism: An Algorithmic Bric-\`a-Brac

 The complexity of performing these multiplications could prove far more expensive than for trees.

-Since (1-dimensional) Weisfeiler-Lehman can be implemented in $O((\#V+\#E) \log \#V)$ for a graph $G=(V,E)$, it remains to be investigated whether or not the additional complexities mentioned above exceeds that of the original algorithm.
-See \cite[Section~ 3.1]{kiefer2020power} and references therein for a more precise description of the Weisfeiler-Lehman algorithms.
+Since Weisfeiler-Lehman can be implemented in $O((\#V+\#E) \log \#V)$ for a graph $G=(V,E)$, it remains to be investigated to which extent the additional complexities mentioned above exceeds that of the original algorithm.
+See \cite[Section~3.1]{kiefer2020power} and references therein for a more precise description of the Weisfeiler-Lehman algorithms.